Murder of James Bailey Cash Jr.: Investigation and FBI involvement

-By 3:00 AM that morning, Special Agent Arthur Rutzen of the FBI had been contacted by a Dade County Sheriff, R.B.
-Eavanson.
+By 3:00 that morning, Special Agent Arthur Rutzen of the FBI had been contacted by a Dade County sheriff's deputy, R.B.
+Eavenson.
 They would meet up later at the Roberts Hotel at Miami Beach to further discuss the case.
 After their discussion another investigator, Samuel K. McKee, joined the case.
 McKee and Rutzen went to the Cash home to continue the investigation.

-At the Cash residence, Baily Cash and Rutzen began to discuss the two ransom notes, and after examining the slang used within the ransom notes they concluded that the kidnapper had to be from the local area.
-During this meeting, Baily asked the FBI to refrain from acting until after Bailey had paid the ransom, as permitted by Florida law.
+At the Cash residence, Bailey Cash and Rutzen began to discuss the two ransom notes, and after examining the slang used within the ransom notes they concluded that the kidnapper had to be from the local area.
+During this meeting, Bailey asked the FBI to refrain from acting until after Bailey had paid the ransom, as permitted by Florida law.
 Rutzen allowed his request.
-From the interview with Bailey, as well as an interview with the Cash's upstairs renters, Rutzen assessed that the motive for kidnapping was most likely exclusively monetary rather than as part of a personal vendetta, as Bailey's income was well known, and he had few enemies within the town.
+From the interview with Bailey, as well as an interview with the Cashes' upstairs renters, Rutzen assessed that the motive for kidnapping was most likely exclusively monetary rather than as part of a personal vendetta, as Bailey's income was well known, and he had few enemies within the town.
 Bailey believed that the kidnapper had to be someone who knew the Cashes personally, as they were aware of his financial situation along with the schedule he and his wife followed.

-After this meeting, on Sunday morning at 10:15 AM, McKee and Rutzen called the FBI headquarters in Washington DC requesting more agents be sent to help with the investigation.
+After this meeting, on Sunday morning at 10:15, McKee and Rutzen called the FBI headquarters in Washington DC requesting more agents be sent to help with the investigation.
 Director J. Edgar Hoover approved the request and later that day Agent Earl J. Connelly, an agent experienced with kidnappings during his career, was sent to Miami to take charge of the investigation.
 With the FBI now present and involved they began to set up a telephone line within the Cash home and begin to take charge of the ransom payment as the Cash family was not wealthy enough to meet the demands of the ransom letter.

 On May 29 FBI agents were made aware that news of the kidnapping had made its way to the media.
 Two companies; The Miami Herald and Miami Daily News agreed to a media blackout until Cash Jr. was rescued and the ransom was paid.
 The following day, May 30, FBI agents were sent to the First National Bank and Trust Company of Miami to gather the necessary funds, as well as to fulfill the necessary protocols for a ransom payment, including sending the serial numbers on the bills to every bank and post office within the U.S. and Canada.
-The money was given to Bailey Cash, who would follow the ransom note's instructions and attempt a delivery by midnight.
+The money was given to Bailey Cash, who followed the ransom note's instructions and attempted a delivery by midnight.